Winchester, Oklahoma

 Winchester is a town in Okmulgee County, Oklahoma, United States.
-The population was 516 at the 2010 census, an increase of 21.7 percent from the figure of 424 recorded in 2000.
+The population was 546 at the 2020 census, an increase of 5.8% from the figure of 516 recorded in 2010.
 It is a recently built residential community, having incorporated February 18, 1974.

 This is not to be confused with the old settlement of Winchester in Woods County, Oklahoma near the Kansas border, west of the present-day U.S. Route 281 and west-southwest of Hardtner, Kansas.

 History

 Winchester began as a residential community on 2,500 acres of land acquired by William D. Crews in 1959.
 It was intended to attract people who were "tired and frustrated" with life in Tulsa.
 It incorporated February 18, 1974.
 By 1980, it had a population of 150.
 However, by 2000 it still had no retail businesses or municipal services.
 Telephone, mail, school, and fire-fighting services are supplied by the town of Beggs.